dtonhofer/prolog_notes/swipl_notes/various/salvaging_a_term_out_of_a_dropped_search_branch.md

-# Smuggling your term out of a dropped search tree branch
+# Salvaging a term out of a dropped search branch

 In a normal situation ending in a successful call, one gets to see terms assigned to variables as the computation succeeds and "drops out" at the bottom of the depth-first search tree (unlike in other programming languages, where one is trained to see a call as coming "back up"